 Stanwick Hall

-Location Aldbrough St John Stanwick Hall, Yorkshire
+Location Aldbrough St John

 Year demolished 1923

-Reason Insufficent wealth
+Reason Insufficient wealth

 Although only a secondary seat for the Dukes of Northumberland, Stanwick Hall could easily have served as the primary residence for a noble family.
-However, it suffered as being one of five seats held by the Dukes and when the death duties became due, its elegant design and impressive interiors were not going to save it.
+However, it suffered as being one of five seats held by the Dukes and when the death duties became due, its elegant design and impressive interiors were not enough to save it.

 The manor at Stanwick was held by the Knights Templar from 1275 until their dissolution when it passed to the Catterick family who held it from the mid-fifteenth century and who built the Old Hall opposite the church in Aldbrough St John.
 It then descended through the Catterick family until 1638 when it was sold for £4,000 to Hugh Smithson (b.c1598 - d.1670), a successful 'citizen and haberdasher' of London but also from a long established Yorkshire family.
 Smithson was subsequently made a Baronet in 1660 for services rendered to the King in the Civil War and seems to have decided to mark his rise in social status with a new house.